 On ground level, the main entrance volume with a predominantly orange interior extends diagonally like a central spine – it intersects and connects clusters of classrooms, a staff room and recovery room; opening up a central free space where the staircase and lavatories are conveniently located.
 The ‘houses’ on the facade extends their forms to the interior to create a diversity of scale and experience.

 To fulfil the programmatic requirements for larger event spaces while keeping the scale of spaces consistently small, classrooms on the second storey are conceived with spatial flexibility in mind.
-Timbre bi-fold doors allow rooms to expand beyond their micro-worlds, effortlessly combining individual rooms & the central core/ free space in different configurations.
+Timbre bi-fold doors allow rooms to expand beyond their micro-worlds, effortlessly combining individual rooms and the central core (or free space) in different configurations.
 Classrooms with timber ceiling tucked at a corner.

 Art classrooms occupy a special space on the third storey attic.
-Seemingly a device for fuelling the imagination, a pair of triangular skylight frames the sky and holds the key connecting realms beyond; similarly, laying down to see the world through the mouth of a mythic creature reveals a different perspective of the exterior environment.
+Seemingly a device for fuelling the imagination, a pair of triangular skylight frames the sky and holds the key to connecting realms beyond.
+Similarly, laying down to see the world through the mouth of a mythic creature reveals a different perspective of the exterior environment.
 This space exhibits qualities of a perfect hideout, offering yet a different spatial experience within the compact cosmos of the kindergarten.

 The constraints of structure, time and resources as well as the various requirements of the brief have been carefully managed by the designers, while staying true to their design sensibilities and dreams for the kindergarten space.
 Through a thoughtful and bold intervention, what once were dull spaces of an old townhouse have been completely transformed into diverse spaces of remarkable spatial qualities, delightful and well-suited to the needs and nature of the kindergarten and its users.

 A print version of this article was originally published in d+a issue 90.